CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EquipmentLocatorLed.md

 HasStoragePhysicalDisk returns a boolean if a field has been set.

+### SetStoragePhysicalDiskNil

+`func (o *EquipmentLocatorLed) SetStoragePhysicalDiskNil(b bool)`

+ SetStoragePhysicalDiskNil sets the value for StoragePhysicalDisk to be an explicit nil

+### UnsetStoragePhysicalDisk
+`func (o *EquipmentLocatorLed) UnsetStoragePhysicalDisk()`

+UnsetStoragePhysicalDisk ensures that no value is present for StoragePhysicalDisk, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)